CSCfi/csc-user-guide/docs/cloud/rahti2/tutorials/4cat.md

     sudo apt-get install docker.io docker-compose
     ```

+    !!!
+Info "Alternatives to docker"
-    You can use podman compose or similar, but we will use docker as it is the most common tool.
+        You can instead use podman compose or similar, but we will use docker as it is the most common tool.

-1. Once docker compose is installed, let's deploy it and see how the application works.
+1. Once docker compose is installed, let's deploy 4cat and see how the it looks and works.
 You will need to clone the repository and run docker-compose inside the cloned folder:

     ```sh
     git clone https://github.com/uh-dcm/4cat_fi